PO Box 11374 ~ Springfield, Missouri 65808

 310.704.2395 ~ firstname.lastname@example.org

-Patricia Watts is founder and west coast curator of ecoartspace.
-She has curated over 30 exhibitions including Shifting Baselines (2013) at Santa Fe Art Institute; MAKE:CRAFT (2010) at the Ben Maltz Gallery, Otis College of Art and Design, Los Angeles; Hybrid Fields (2006) at the Sonoma County Museum, Santa Rosa, CA; and produced a site-specific temporary public art installation entitled Windsock Currents (2005) on Crissy Field in the Presidio, San Francisco, for UN World Environment Day.
-She is currently working as independent curator for the Marin Community Foundation in Novato, CA and on a statewide residency project in New Mexico entitled Getting Off the Planet (2011-2013).
-Watts was Chief Curator at the Sonoma County Museum from 2005-2008.
+Patricia Watts is founder of ecoartspace.
+She has curated over thirty art and ecology exhibitions including Shifting Baselines (2013) at Santa Fe Art Institute; MAKE:CRAFT (2010) at the Ben Maltz Gallery, Otis College of Art and Design, Los Angeles; Hybrid Fields (2006) at the Sonoma County Museum, Santa Rosa, CA; and produced a site-specific temporary public art installation entitled Windsock Currents (2005) on Crissy Field in the Presidio, San Francisco, for UN World Environment Day.
+She is currently working as consulting curator for the Marin Community Foundation in Novato, CA and on a multi-year statewide residency project in New Mexico entitled Getting Off the Planet.

 Founder/Curator 1997 – present